Working out your career direction and how you are going to embark on your career requires planning and preparation.

 Students undertaking research higher degrees (RHD) may subsequently work in academia or in various roles in industry.

-Academic Skills, the Library and the Melbourne Centre for the Study of Higher Education (Melbourne CSHE) collaborate to run careers seminars for RHD students as part of the UpSkills program.
+Academic Skills, the Library and the Melbourne Centre for the Study of Higher Education (Melbourne CSHE) collaborate to run careers seminars for RHD students.

 There are typically sessions on: